olatunjijohnson/SDALGCP/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+*Added additional tiny toy examples and were allowed to run

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Removed "this package" from the description field.

 * Added a reference to the method used in the package.

 ## Test environments
 * local ubuntu 16.04 LTS, R 3.4.4